 As we continue this chapter, we will explore AWS Outposts in greater depth, unraveling advanced configurations, best practices, and real-world case studies that illustrate how organizations can leverage this hybrid cloud solution to seamlessly extend their AWS infrastructure to on-premises locations.

-Serverless Repository: ready-made components
+Serverless Repository: Ready-made components

 In the era of serverless computing, the ability to quickly assemble applications from reusable components is a game-changer.
 AWS Serverless Application Repository offers a curated collection of serverless applications and components that can be easily deployed and customized.
 In this section, we dive into the intricacies of AWS Serverless Application Repository, exploring its key features, benefits, use cases, and real-world applications, supported by both scholarly articles and AWS sources.